 After exploring your chosen museum, take some time to visit the park’s serene botanical gardens.
 It’s been a hectic day so far, so enjoy some peace and rejuvenation on the banks of the ornate ponds and lakes.
 For the classic Balboa Park photo opportunity, take a picture of the Botanical Building over the Lily Pond from El Prado.

 Last on the park’s list is the San Diego Zoo.
 Those with kids may want to dedicate their whole time in San Diego to the impressive zoo, home to over 3,500 animals.

 Stroll along San Diego’s beautiful Embarcadero

 As the sun begins to fall over San Diego, it’s time to make your final 10-minute drive toward San Diego’s vibrant downtown.
-Curving around the inner city is the Embarcadero.
+Curving around the inner city is the San Diego Embarcadero.
 It begins just south of the airport and runs along the waterfront until it ends at Embarcadero Park.